groupserver/gs.group.member.canpost/docs/rules.rst

 Can post adaptor
 ----------------

-The ``CanPost`` adaptor looks very very very much like the adaptor for the `rule abstract base-class`_.
+The ``CanPost`` adaptor looks very much like the adaptor for the `rule abstract base-class`_.
 However, rather than providing a single rule it *aggregates* all the rules for a group, giving the final answer as to weather the user can post.
-It provides the answer using the same three properties as the rules: :attr:`CanPost.canPost`, :attr:`CanPost.status` and :attr:`CanPost.statusNum`.
+It provides the answer using the same three properties as the rules:
+:attr:`CanPost.canPost`, :attr:`CanPost.status` and
+:attr:`CanPost.statusNum`.

 .. class:: CanPost(userInfo, group)